 Follow your heart and nothing else

-This scene contains a visual rhyme to a scene from episode 5.11 “The Test Dream”—both Vito and Angelo Garepe are captured with a hood-mounted camera just moments before they are each killed by Phil Leotardo.
+This scene contains a shot that visually rhymes with a scene from episode 5.11 “The Test Dream”—Vito now and Angelo Garepe earlier are both captured with a hood-mounted camera just moments before they are each killed by Phil Leotardo.
 I don’t think this is a very significant parallel, I just think it’s one of those little subconscious connections that Chase often throws into his show:

 When Vito steps into his motel room, Fat Dom Gamiello and Gerry Torciano are there to greet him while Phil Leotardo emerges from the closet.
 Vito is beat to death with a pair of cue sticks (one of which is rammed up his behind in a not-so-subtle message).
 Although Phil’s face remains expressionless as he watches the blows rain down on his cousin-in-law, he grasps the mattress in what almost seems like a flinch—and it made me wonder if Phil really believes all the hateful stuff he spews against gays.